svlandeg/lexikon/README.md

 ## 📝 FAQ

 * How do I start using the app?
   * First, fetch yourself a word list that suites your learning goals.
 You can create one yourself (in CSV format, using a simple text editor) or download a dummy one from https://github.com/svlandeg/lexivok
   * Create a new vocabulary on the "Vocabularies" tab, then tap it, and upload this CSV file with the "Import CSV" button
   * Navigate to the "Practice" tab and pick an exercise to start practicing your vocabulary knowledge!
+* Why doesn't the app come with built-in vocabulary lists?
+  * The app is specifically designed to be agnostic to which languages you want to learn, and which words you want to practice.
+This should depend entirely on the language journey you're already on, be it in a school setting, a hobby or a language class you're taking for work.
+You should generate vocabulary lists that are relevant to your knowledge and skill level of the language you're currently learning.